 It is evident from the complexity of the stratigraphy that the geology of the EPL area has been folded and thrusted numerous time, each with its own alternations and intrusions.
-A northeast to southwest trending Damara Thrust Front has been documented just to the north of the EPL
+A northeast to southwest trending fault has been documented running through the centre of the EPL and the Damara Thrust Front is approximately 15 km to the north of the EPL.